qnet-international/kernel/README.md

-Q-net International KFT - Kernel for Radxa Rock4B+ SBC
+Q-net International KFT - Kernel for Radxa Rock4B+

 *Special thanks:* It was [@icebob](https://github.com/icebob)'s idea to port ch341.c from rpi/4.19 repository and it works perfectly :tada:
 Thank you master!